kpassapk/blog/content/posts/recce.md

 [-> github](https://github.com/kpassapk/recce)

 You're hard at work when a new task comes in: you have to whip up a new REST API and hash out the contract ASAP for the latest product feature.
-You decide to take it.
+You start right away.

 Now what?
 You track down consumers and lay out an initial deisign.
 You stand up an early version of the endpoints, try to guard against incorrect input, and provide